starsite/FileMaker-Swift/README.md

 # Class Vars and Lets
 A `let` is a constant, in Swift.

-During testing, you may hardcode `baseURL` and `auth` values as below, but best practice is to fetch that information from elsewhere and (optionally) park it in `UserDefaults`.
+During testing it may be easier to hardcode `baseURL` and `auth` values, but best practice is to fetch that information from elsewhere and (optionally) park it in `UserDefaults`.
 Do not deploy apps with tokens or credentials visible in code.

 I like to fetch my environment settings from CloudKit, in `didFinishLaunching` or `didEnterForeground`.
 Doing it this way also provides a remote kill-switch, if necessary.